yaojiajun/Uni-POMO/Baseline/ELG-master/README.md

 # ELG (Ensemble of Local and Global policies)

 This repository is the code of the https://arxiv.org/abs/2308.14104, which ensembles a transferrable local policy to boost generalization.
-We provide the trained models to reproduce the test results in the paper.

 ## Test ELG-POMO on VRPLIB